paulmalherbe/Tartan/doc/BWL.rst

 In the event of drawn games enter all player's codes else enter only the skip's codes.

 + **Code** - The player's code as created in `Tab's Maintenance (BC)`_ or you can enter a zero to enter a new player as per `Tab's Maintenance (BC)`_.
-+ **Group** - The team's code, if relevant i.e. H or V if the competition type is Teams and a valid Group Number if the competition type is R/R (G).
-Valid groups can be created by executing the Bowling Clubs, League, Club Records module.
++ **Group** - The team's code, if relevant i.e. H or V if the competition type is Teams and a valid Numeric Group Number if the competition type is R/R (G).
+Valid groups can be created by entering a 0.
 + **P** - Whether or not the player has paid, Y or N.

 Entries Listing (BC)